temporalio/documentation/docs/application-development/observability.md

 ## Tracing

-Tracing allows you to view the call graph of a Workflow along with its Activities and any child Workflows.
+Tracing allows you to view the call graph of a Workflow along with its Activities and any Child Workflows.

 Temporal Web's tracing capabilities mainly track Activity Execution within a Temporal context.
 If you need custom tracing specific for your use case, you should make use of context propagation to add tracing logic accordingly.